simonecorsi/awesome/README.md

 *   [VoliJS/NestedLink](https://github.com/VoliJS/NestedLink) - Callback-free React forms with painless validation.

+*   [nikitavoloboev/myflow](https://github.com/nikitavoloboev/myflow) - Place to share & store what you use

 *   [surveyjs/survey-library](https://github.com/surveyjs/survey-library) - Free JavaScript form builder library with integration for React, Angular, Vue, jQuery, and Knockout.

 *   [apollographql/apollo-server](https://github.com/apollographql/apollo-server) - 🌍  Spec-compliant and production ready JavaScript GraphQL server that lets you develop in a schema-first way.
 Built for Express, Connect, Hapi, Koa, and more.